paypal/paypal-checkout-components/README.md

 - A simple PayPal Button which takes your customer through the payment process end-to-end
 - An advanced PayPal Button which allows you to use [Express Checkout](https://developer.paypal.com/docs/classic/express-checkout/integration-guide/ECGettingStarted/) to accept payments
-- Support for drop-in PayPal Buttons using simple JavaScript, HTML, React, Angular, or Ember, depending on the technology your site uses
+- Support for drop-in PayPal Buttons using simple JavaScript, HTML, React.js, Angular.js, or Ember.js, depending on the technology your site uses
-- Stand-alone PayPal Checkout, if you have your own pre-existing checkout button you want to use
+- Stand-alone PayPal Checkout, if you have your own pre-existing checkout button

 ### Which Integration is right for me?